Irving family (New Brunswick): Wealth

 J.K.
 Irving's fortune was estimated by Forbes as between $4.1 billion and $8.3 billion between 2012 and 2022.
 Arthur's wealth was estimated to be between $1.9 billion to $5.5 billion.
 The tax affairs of the family were reported on by German newspaper Süddeutsche Zeitung and the International Consortium of Investigative Journalists after making their way into the public domain via the release of the Paradise Papers.

 Businesses

-James Dergavel Irving started the family business empire by opening a gas station in Bouctouche.
+KC Irving started the family business empire by opening a gas station in Bouctouche.
 Since then the range of businesses owned has grown to over 250 located throughout Canada and the United States.
 In 2017, the various petrochemical, logistics, retail, and media companies were estimated to be worth $10 billion.

 James K. Irving-led lumber and paper business Irving Pulp and Paper are the largest private sector employer in New Brunswick.
 Irving Oil, led by Arthur Irving is the largest oil refinery in Canada.